Techposts/RaspberryPi-AirPlay-Installer/README.md

 * **🤖 Fully Automated:** The script handles system updates, dependency installation, compiling, and configuration.
 * **✅ Smart Pre-Checks:** A pre-installation script verifies your system is ready, checking for internet, disk space, and audio devices to prevent errors.
 * **🔌 USB DAC Auto-Detection:** Intelligently finds your external USB sound card and lets you choose the correct one if you have multiple.
-* **⚙️ Optimized for Performance:** Automatically configures settings for the best audio quality and disables Wi-Fi power saving to prevent dropouts.
+* **⚙️ Optimized for Performance:** Automatically configures settings for the best audio quality and prompts to disable Wi-Fi power saving to prevent dropouts.
 * **🛠️ Robust & Reliable:** Includes error handling and detailed logging for easy troubleshooting.

 ---